nnnn2cat/WQV_PDB_Tools/readme.txt

    This program was tested with Python 3.11, but later versions should also work fine.

+3. Install PIL (Python Image Library) if you don't have it already.
+You can do this by opening cmd and typing: pip install Pillow

-3. Transfer images from your watch to your PDA using CASIO WQV Color for Palm OS(R) Handhelds Version 2.2.
+4. Transfer images from your watch to your PDA using CASIO WQV Color for Palm OS(R) Handhelds Version 2.2.

-4. Inside CASIO WQV Color for Palm, enable backing up of image data during Hotsync via Options > Preferences.
+5. Inside CASIO WQV Color for Palm, enable backing up of image data during Hotsync via Options > Preferences.
    This should be enabled by default.

-5. Hotsync your PDA to your computer.
+6. Hotsync your PDA to your computer.
 This should generate a backup of your WQV Color data.

-6. Navigate to your WQV Color Backup data in your Hotsync folder.
+7. Navigate to your WQV Color Backup data in your Hotsync folder.
    There should be several individual PDB files named something like:
    CASIJPG00E6F00A.PDB
    CASIJPG00E6F01C.PDB
    CASIJPG00E6F01F.PDB
    etc.

-7. Copy all CASIJPG[...].PDB files to the 'pdb' folder of this tool.
+8. Copy all CASIJPG[...].PDB files to the 'pdb' folder of this tool.

-8. Run convert.bat.
+9. Run convert.bat.

-9. If everything succeeded, you should now have extracted jpegs in the 'out' folder.
+10. If everything succeeded, you should now have extracted jpegs in the 'out' folder.
 Note that these will be overwritten upon further executions of the program, so please copy them somewhere for safekeeping.

-9. Enjoy your new photos.
+11. Enjoy your new photos.

 ==========================